ahmetsenturk/masters-thesis/content/implementation.typ

     ```
     ]
   ),
-  caption: [Competency extraction prompt that generates competencies linked to an exercise.
-It is appended in to the @student-analysis-prompt when the competencies are not provided by the instructor via Artemis.],
+  caption: [System prompt for LLM to extract competencies linked to an exercise.
+It is appended in to the @student-analysis-prompt when the competencies are not provided by the instructor via LMS.],
   supplement: "Prompt",
 ) <competency-extraction-prompt>
 \